sn0wfree/ClickSQL/README.md

 Package information:

-Records is a very simple, but powerful, library for making raw SQL queries to most relational databases.

 ClickSQL is a smart client for ClickHouse database, which may help users to use ClickHouse more easier and smoother.